Friends of Pocahontas State Park

 Merit Badge Sash (worn at formal occasions after earning 3 MBs, but you can save yourself a trip back if you want to buy it now)

-Badge Magic Adhesive Kit (optional if you like to sew)
+Badge Magic Adhesive Kit (optional if you prefer to sew)

 Scouts BSA Handbook (this tracks all progress towards ranks)

-BSA Zippered Handbook Cover (optional, but recommended as a must to keep handbook safe)
+BSA Zippered Handbook Cover (optional, but recommended as helpful to keep handbook safe)

 You can see where all these patches go on page 2 of the Scouts BSA Uniform Inspection Sheet.